-Finding community and connection can reduce stress levels.
+Finding community and connection can reduce stress levels and improve mental health.

 Group of friends painting and creating art as a community for their wellbeing and to prevent stress

-Loneliness is not necessarily the same as being alone.
-You can feel lonely in a relationship, in a family or surrounded by many people.
-This is especially true if you don’t feel that the people around you understand you or care about you.
+Loneliness is not the same as being alone.
+You can feel lonely in a relationship, in a family, or surrounded by many people.
+This is especially true if you don’t feel that the people around you understand or care.
+And many people are peaceful and content with being alone.
+They may have one or two people they can turn to, or may be part of a wider community.

-As the Stress Management Society, which runs Stress Awareness Month, notes, ‘A community is more than just a group of people.
+The Stress Management Society explains, ‘A community is more than just a group of people.
 It’s about having a sense of belonging and connection to others and feeling supported and accepted by them.’

 Group of friends chatting in the pub for their wellbeing and to cope with stress